edwardgunning/GLaRe/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="50%" />

-We look at the representation given by PCA (left) and autoencoder (right)
+We look at the representation given by PCA, autoencoder and DWT.

 ``` r
 # run GLaRe